dcollis92/stay-sharp-and-practice/linkedin/learning/regex/learning-regular-expressions/6-anchors.md

         - this has a word boundary on each side, plus an "s" at the end of the word, meeting all criteria

 ----

+## 6.4 Challenge: Anchors

+Transcript:
+We have another challenge assignment.
+This one is on everything we just learned about anchors and word boundaries.
+Just like in previous challenges, we're going to be using the essay that's in the Exercise Files, Emmerson's self-reliance.
+You can either open that up in a text editor and work with it, or you can copy and paste it into our RegEx tool so we can write regular expressions that we can match against it.
+Using what you now know about anchors, how many paragraphs start with the capital letter I?
+As in I read, not I as the beginning of a word, but I as a standalone letter.
+Then, use regular expressions with anchors to find out how many paragraphs end with a question mark.
+Then, match all words with exactly 15 letters, including hyphenated words.
+We're essentially finding all 15-letter words throughout the entire text.
+Spend some time working on these.
+In the next movie, I'll show you the solutions that I came up with.